-- IP Multicast traffic originating from the Endpoint side of the network is not fully and properly propagated over-the-air to the Gateway side of the network. - Multicast traffic from the Gateway side of the network is properly propagated over-the-air to the Endpoint side of the network. - Therefore, the Multicast functionality for the terminal server is broken for any Endpoint/Repeater where you need to send responses to the serial link on the Gateway radio's terminal server. - With VLANs and some other specific configurations, TCP/IP traffic can periodically time out over links unless the MTU parameter is adjusted to be lower than the 1500 byte default value, with the networks also adjusted accordingly.
+- IP Multicast traffic originating from the Endpoint side of the network IS NOT fully and properly propagated over-the-air to the Gateway side of the network. - Multicast traffic from the Gateway side of the network IS properly propagated over-theair to the Endpoint side of the network. - Therefore, the Multicast functionality for the terminal server is broken for any Endpoint/Repeater where responses are sent to the serial link on the Gateway radio's terminal server. - With VLANs and some other specific configurations, TCP/IP traffic can periodically time out over links unless the MTU parameter is adjusted to be lower than the 1500 byte default value.

-FreeWave Recommends: Start with 1400 bytes in this scenario.
+FREEWAVE Recommends: Start with 1400 bytes in this scenario.